Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

   - slice(0, -1) removes the last word from the array.
   - join(" ") joins the remaining words with spaces.
 - The ellipsis is added to indicate truncation.

+### Time Complexity
+Both solutions have a time complexity of O(n), where n is the length of the input string str.
+This is because:

+- Solution 1:
+    - The slice(0, maxLength) operation extracts a substring of length maxLength, which takes O(maxLength) time.
+    - The conditional check str.length > maxLength and the concatenation str.slice(0, maxLength) + "..." both take constant time.
+- Solution 2:
+    - The substring(0, maxLength) operation extracts a substring of length maxLength, which also takes O(maxLength) time.
+    - Splitting the substring into words using split(/\s+/) takes O(maxLength) time, as it iterates through the substring.
+    - Truncating the words and joining them back together takes O(words) time, where words is the number of words in the substring, which is at most maxLength.
+    - Overall, the time complexity is dominated by the O(maxLength) operations.

 </p>
 </details>